gmih/gmih.github.io/pages/raiding/index.md

 ## Raid Roster

 Our main raid roster consists of Legionnaires with the occasional trial member.
-Our Thursday Alt/Normal run is open to the anyone in the guild as long as you meet the minimum requirements.
+Our Thursday Alt/Normal run is open to anyone in the guild as long as you meet the minimum requirements.

 <hr class="divider">